data-integrations/wrangler/docs/directives/fill-null-or-empty.md

 Also, the ```fixed value``` cannot be a empty string value.

+When the object in the record in a JSON object and it's a 'NULL', it ensure that it's applied to those records too.

 ## Example

 Let's look at how this work with an example